Key Takeaway

 Will peptides help me gain muscle without lifting weights?

-Peptides optimize the hormonal environment for muscle growth, but they do not build muscle without training stimulus.
+Peptides improve the hormonal environment for muscle growth, but they don't build muscle without training stimulus.
 You still need progressive resistance training to trigger the adaptation response.
-Peptides make that response more robust and recovery faster.
+Peptides make that response more strong and recovery faster.

 Can I use these stacks during competition prep?